 industry.
 The film grossed over $500 million worldwide.

 Writer/Director Mark Mahon received global praise for his feature Strength and Honour, including an interview on The Today Show and exclusive screenings worldwide, snagging top honours at multiple festivals.
 Script Pipeline readers played a crucial role in helping Mark develop multiple drafts of the screenplay.

 Since the launch of the Writers Workshop, Script Pipeline has made the process of selecting readers a top priority.
 As such, we employ a very small, close-knit group of trusted and experienced analysts that have been with the company at least five years.
 Many are active writers themselves, and all share an intimate knowledge of story structure and the crucial balance between creativity and marketability.

 If you are interested in becoming a Script Pipeline reader, please be aware that we have the following minimum requirements:

 • At least 5+ total years reading for a studio, major or mid-major production company, agency, or management company, including current or former development execs

 • A firm understanding of all genres related to film

 • An active awareness of current industry trends as related to writing and general production

-• BA in Film, English, or related degree (or have proven sufficient experience in film/writing)
+• BA or MFA in Film, English, or related degree (or have proven sufficient experience in film/writing)